 When I arrived in Beijing as a I student, I was surprised at how cheap it was to eat out.
 During my first week there we had dinner once in a rooftop terrace near Houhai and we split the bill.
 It was something like 10 RMB per person!
 If you consider the amount of money and time you have to spend buying groceries, cutting and preparing them, cooking, and then washing the dishes, it made much more sense to eat out every day.
 And that’s what I did during my student years, every day, for lunch and dinner.
 There were a lot of restaurants available around campus and the university canteen was also an option where you could get a full meal with rice and meat or veggies for something like 4 RMB.

 Some examples of cheap and tasty Chinese food:

 Every time I remember the prices I used to pay for food in Beijing I can’t help but thinking how expensive China has become in the last 10 years!
 Or maybe it’s me, I got fed up of the cheap hole-in-the-wall restaurants and when I go out I choose a nicer (and more expensive) place.

-When I was eating outside every day, after a while I thought it was exhausting to have to decide where to go.
-Now I cook at home and only eat outside sometimes on the weekends, but having to think every day what to cook is also quite tiring!
+When I was eating out every day, after a while I thought it was exhausting to have to decide where to go.
+Now I cook at home and only eat out sometimes on the weekends, but having to think every day what to cook is also quite tiring!
 Now I understand why my mum was always asking “What do you want to eat tomorrow?” when I still lived at home…